mattscripted/til/cheat-sheets/tech-lead.md

 - Instead, learn a little about a lot of things, so you can talk to others about those things

 ## Manage your time

+It's important to work sustainably, so you can best support for the team in the long-term.
+Keep your hours reasonable, so you can stick through the journey.

 - Don't assume all responsibilities
 - Delegate to others to free up your time to do more impactful work